 While joyful and exciting, the holidays also present unique challenges for children with autism and other executive function challenges.
 Even if you have strategies in place to help your child self-regulate, this time of year often brings changes that may not be easily managed with your go-to coping mechanisms.
 Fortunately, you can plan ahead to navigate these seasonal differences.
-Find out how to help overstimulation challenges during the holidays below.
+Find out How to Support Kids During Holiday Overstimulation.

 Common Sources of Overstimulation During the Holidays